sebw/blog-old.wains.be/index.md

 My workflow comes as follow:

-- I edit articles locally with [Visual Studio Code] (yes, it is an open source Microsoft product)
+- I edit articles locally with [Visual Studio Code] (yes, it is an open source Microsoft product, and it is very good)
 - I commit changes to my [GitHub]
 - I trigger a "git pull" on my VPS from an [Alfred] workflow
 - Article is online